neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-tutum.md

 Set up a temporary deployment on the build server - Part 1:

-    stack/start.sh # <-- good enough most times
-    stack/restart.sh # <-- use this instead to be sure that no previous containers are running
+    docker ps -q | xargs docker kill # <-- use this to make sure no other container is using port 80 stack/start.sh

 Then, on the build server, run: